 Dr. Kirsten Tillisch is the head of the Integrative Medicine Program at the West Los Angeles VA and is nationally recognized in the use of integrative medicine approaches to treat brain-gut disorders.
 Dr. Tillisch was the first to demonstrate an effect of gut microbial manipulation with probiotics on emotional brain responses.
 Her current NIH-funded study is looking at the impact of mindfulness-based stress reduction on the brain and the microbiomes of IBS patients, and she is working with Drs.
 Bruce Naliboff and Mayer in studying the effects of CBT on IBS symptoms, the brain and the microbiome.
 Dr. Jonathan Jacobs, who directs the UCLA microbiome center core, is collaborating with several investigators in the CNSR on studies involving the gut microbiome, and is working with Dr. Mayer on the interactions of the brain and gut in patients with Crohn’s disease — a new area of IBD research based on the recognition that the brain is influenced by chronic gut inflammation, and may play a key role in modulating gut permeability, microbial behavior and the inflammatory activity in the gut.

-Drs.
-Claudia Sanmiguel and Arpana Gupta are studying the role of BGM interactions in obesity and food addiction, and evaluate the mechanisms by which bariatric surgery and cognitive behavioral therapy affect weight loss in obese subjects.
+Dr. Arpana Gupta is studying the role of BGM interactions in obesity and food addiction, and evaluate the mechanisms by which bariatric surgery and cognitive behavioral therapy affect weight loss in obese subjects.

 Dr. Jennifer Labus, the director of the CNSR neuroimaging and bioinformatics core, has developed novel analytical techniques (“multiomics integration”) to analyze the interactions of gut microbes and their metabolites with the brain.
 By interacting with all investigators of the CNSR, she plays a crucial role in extracting relevant information from extensive sets of brain and gut microbial data using machine learning approaches.
 She also pursues NIH-funded studies into the role of the central nervous system and the vaginal microbiome in vulvodynia.